DjangoCRM/django-crm/docs/installation_and_configuration_guide.md

 ## Installing the initial data

-To fill CRM with initial data you need to execute the command "setupdata" in the root directory of the project:
+To fill CRM with initial data, you need to execute the command "setupdata" in the root directory of the project:
 ```
 python manage.py setupdata
 ```